remusa/algorithms-practice/concepts/cheat-sheet.md

 * **Event bubbling or event propagation**: place an event listener on a single parent HTML element that lives above a HTML child, and that event listener will get executed whenever an event occurs on any of its child nodes — even if these node children are added to the page after the initial load!.

 * **Prototypal Inheritance**: all objects have a `prototype` property.
 If we try to access a property on an object and JS doesn't find, it will try to look for it in the `prototype`, and the `prototype`'s `prototype`.
 This is how JavaScript simulates inheritance.
-  * *Get the prototype of an object*: use `Object.getPrototypeOf`.
+  * *Get the prototype of an object*: use `Object.getPrototypeOf(<object>`.
   * *Determining if a property lives on the prototype*: use `<object>.hasOwnProperty`.
-  * *Check if an object is an instance of a Class*: use `object instanceof Class`.
+  * *Check if an object is an instance of a Class*: use `<object> instanceof <Class>`.

 * `this`: refers to the current execution context.
   * If the `new` keyword is used when calling the function, this inside the function is a brand new object.
   * If `apply`, `call`, or `bind` are used to call/create a function, `this` inside the function is the object that is passed in as the argument.
   * If a function is called as a method, such as `obj.method()` , `this` is the object that the function is a property of.
   * If a function is invoked as a free function invocation, meaning it was invoked without any of the conditions present above, this is the global object.
 In a browser, it is the `window` object.
-If in strict mode ('use strict'), this will be undefined instead of the global object.
+If in strict mode (`'use strict'`), this will be `undefined` instead of the `global` object.
   * If multiple of the above rules apply, the rule that is higher wins and will set the `this` value.
   * If the function is an ES2015 arrow function, it ignores all the rules above and receives the `this` value of its surrounding scope at the time it is created.

 * **Closure**: a function inside another (parent) function, that remembers the context (and state, variables, methods, etc.) of its parent.
-  * Hss access to its outer context (the parent's), but not the other way around.
+  * Has access to its outer context (the parent's), but not the other way around.
   * Has access to *3 scopes*: local, the parent's and the global.
   * *Usage*:
     * Extends behaviour of the parent function.